mvd-k/vipps/SECURITY.md

 ## Reporting a Vulnerability

-If you spot any potential security vulnerability please contact me directly at jakub(at)piaseccy.pl rather than creating an issue.
+If you spot any potential security vulnerability please contact me directly at mvd(at)mvd.in.ua rather than creating an issue.